 This post-doctoral fellowship recognizes and fosters innovative and ground-breaking scholarship on issues related to Palestine and Palestinians.
 The award supports a scholar working on a book project in any field of the humanities or social sciences.
 The Fellow spends one academic year at Columbia University in New York, pursuing her or his research and writing, and participating in the intellectual life of the Center for Palestine Studies.

 This Fellowship both deepens the scholarly understanding of the complex ways in which law and legality are implicated in Palestine, and provides a supportive environment for scholars of Palestine to conduct research.
 The Fellow participates in the rich interdisciplinary environment of the Center for Palestine Studies, Columbia Law School, and Columbia University more generally.

-PARC is pleased to announce its fifth National Endowment for the Humanities (NEH) Fellowship Program at Independent Research Institutions (FPIRI) competition for post-doctoral scholars conducting field-based research in Palestine in the humanities or research with a humanistic approach.
+PARC announces its sixth National Endowment for the Humanities (NEH) competition for scholars conducting field-based research in Palestine in the humanities or research with a humanistic approach.
 Applicants must be scholars who have earned their PhD or completed their professional training.
-The program is open to U.S. citizen scholars and scholars who have been resident in the U.S. for the last three years.
-(US citizens do not have to be living in the US to be eligible.)
-Applications are due January 16, 2017.
+The program is open to U.S. scholars and scholars who have lived in the United States for a minimum of three years immediately preceding the application deadline.
+(U.S. citizens living outside the U.S. are also eligible.)
+Applications are due January 15, 2018.